MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-10-how-to-process-a-request-like-nginx-does.md

 ## Explanation

-I used the `index` directive in the nginx.conf configuration file to let this virtual server (also known as a server directive) default to returning `a.html`:
+I used the `index` directive in the nginx.conf configuration file to let this virtual server (also called a server directive) default to returning `a.html`:

 ```nginx
 server {